anatolian/archaeology-data-service/README.md

 The scripts are currently being saved in the top directory and can be called by appending their names to the end with the correct routing.
 For example, with scripts in the top level directory: https://<serverURL>.com/relations is a script that checks for the presense of tables,
 	and returns whether or not a connection has been made.
-- Some scripts require arguments in order to run.
+- Some scripts require GET parameters in order to run.
 For example, with scripts in the top level directory: https://<serverURL>.com/get_northings/?easting=10 or https://<serverURL>.com/get_samples/?easting=10&northing=20&context=1